 The Personal Statement/Personal Essay/Statement of Purpose

 The admission essay should give the committee a sense of who you are and why you want to attend their institution and program.
-Much like a resume for a job, an admission essay must convey to the committee the important information for which they are looking, so that they will consider you for a place in their program.
+Much like a cover letter for a job, an admission essay must convey to the committee the important information for which they are looking, so that they will consider you for a place in their program.
 You must understand the questions asked within the application and answer them in a thoughtful manner.
 Writing style and techniques can be important, especially if your target program is in the Humanities, Arts or Journalism.
-You may want to employ a metaphor or anecdote to personalize your statement.

 What are Readers Looking For?